-Following the same approach as for the protected squirrel locations you can now update your forest stands with protection information related to the stream.
-A few points:
+Following the same approach as indicated for the protected squirrel locations you can now update your forest stands with protection information related to the stream identified in the field:

-- Remember the buffer is 20 meters around the stream - You want to have all the protection information in the same vector file, so use stands_squirrel.shp as the base layer - Name your output as forest_stands_2012_protect.shp
+- Remember that the buffer in this case is 20 meters around it. - You want to have all the protection information in the same vector file, so use the stands_squirrel_15m layer as the target. - Name your output as forest_stands_2012_protect.shp.

-Once the process is completed, open the attribute table of the output layer and confirm that you have all the protection information for the riparian forest stands associated with the stream.
+Open the attributes table for the new vector layer and confirm that you now have all the protection information for the stands that are affected by the protection measures to protect the riparian forest associated with the stream.